Read time 6 minutes

 Resource Mailboxes

-Also known as an Equipment mailbox or room mailbox, this type of mailbox is used to reserve and coordinate rooms and equipment.
-For example, a video conference room is a type of resource mailbox.
+Also known as an Equipment Mailbox or Room Mailbox, this type of mailbox is used to reserve and coordinate rooms and equipment.
+Equipment Mailbox is used for non-location-specific resources such as projectors, vehicles, etc. whereas Room Mailbox is used to assign location for a specific meeting or conference.
 If you include a resource mailbox in a meeting request or calendar item, it means you are reserving the resource for that specific time.

 Contacts